eramjabeen1/Jabeen_Eram_Server_RiseKitCapstone/README.md

 Eventually, I realized the added complexity of token management was slowing down feature delivery.
 To balance realism with development speed, I created a testMode toggle that allows bypassing auth headers during local testing.
 This helped me move forward while keeping the original secure logic intact.
 I now understand how JWTs integrate with protected routes and how to gracefully build fallback logic when user auth isn’t the priority yet.

 This experience made me a stronger backend problem solver and helped me think more critically about developer UX on both sides of the stack.

 ---
+##Acknowledgements

+This server was developed for the Per Scholas Software Engineering Capstone.
+It supports RiseKit, a journal-focused wellness dashboard for developers.
+It is actively being built and improved for deployment and long term use.

+---